bsnichols/GAGA/README.md

 Welcome to the GEM And GWAS Automisation (GAGA) Pipeline!

 The GAGA pipeline is an R package for GWAS And GEM Automisation.
 The pipeline has been designed to provide a user-friendly method of analysing multiple traits using both GEM and GWAS analysis automatically in hours.
-GAGA relies on the pre-existing GAPIT3 package to complete the GWAS analysis, and the GEM script developed by Woolfenden (2020).
+GAGA relies on the pre-existing GAPIT3 package[^Wang] to complete the GWAS analysis.

 In this repo you will find the  GAGA pipeline script, demo data and the documentation in this README file.